 The Lewisham Council website tells us that ‘…The park was originally named Bronze Street Nature Park.
-It was renamed [Sue Godfrey Nature Reserve] in 1994 in memory of Sue Godfrey, a local resident and environmental campaigner who was killed in a road accident, in recognition of the huge effort she had devoted to the park and the vital role she took in life on the adjacent Crossfield Estate.
+It was renamed [Sue Godfrey Nature Reserve] in 1994 in memory of Sue Godfrey…’, a local resident and environmental campaigner.
+She was instrumental in rescuing the park and played a vital role in life on the adjacent Crossfield Estate.

-This little Nature Reserve is opposite St Paul’s Church in Deptford.
-The spire of the Church is visible, just, from the Reserve which lies between blocks of flats in Bronze Street and Berthon Street and adjacent to the Laban Centre on Creekside.
+The Sue Godfrey Nature Reserve is opposite St Paul’s Church in Deptford whose spire is visible, just, from the Reserve.
+Blocks of flats in Bronze Street and Berthon Street bound the Reserve and the Laban Centre on Creekside is close by.
 The Reserve is easily accessed from all four sides.
 (I visited on various occasions and you may notice the difference in the photographs.)

 The Sue Godfrey Nature Reserve is filled with rough grasslands and indigenous plants – apparently more than 200 species have been recorded.
 It is indeed quite rough and it is curious, and quite interesting, to find such a ‘natural’ space in a crowded city residential area.
 I found a number of flowering plants and thought grasses were particularly pretty on the occasion of my first visit.

-There are lots of trees – I recognised Sycamore, Lime, London Plane, Ash, Hazel, Beech trees, Cherry tree, and even an old apple tree.
+Lots of trees are planted in the Reserve – I recognised Sycamore, Lime, London Plane, Ash, Hazel, Beech trees, Cherry tree, and even an old apple tree.
 No doubt there are others but this is the shameful limit of my knowledge.

 The Ferranti Park, on the edge of the Reserve, is named after Sebastian Ferranti, who planned the design and build of the London Electric Supply Corporation’s power station in Deptford.
 It was the world’s first large-scale electricity operation.
-The park is a pleasant open area, with a covered stand, children’s play area, and lawn.
-It is a pity, though, that the planted raised beds are neglected.
+The park is a pleasant open area, with a covered stand, children’s play area, and lawn, but is a pity that the planted raised beds are neglected.
 Here is another instance when local people, who enjoy this amenity, could help to improve their surroundings with some voluntary gardening.

-The Park and the Sue Godfrey Nature Reserve are unexpected green spaces in this part of London, quiet and calm, and used by local people – someone was lying on the grass in the sun and a mother and her child were playing in the children’s play area when I visited the first time.
+The Park and the Sue Godfrey Nature Reserve are unexpected green spaces in this part of London.
+Local people enjoy the quiet and calm here – someone was lying on the grass in the sun and a mother and her child were playing in the children’s play area when I visited the first time.
 On a second occasion schoolchildren were sitting under the canopy.
-People were walking through the Reserve, rather than along the pavements, perhaps on their way to the nearby trainline, the historic London to Greenwich line.
+People walk through the Reserve, rather than along the pavements.
+Perhaps they are on their way to the nearby trainline, the historic London to Greenwich line.

-The Nature Reserve is managed by Lewisham Council and there is detailed information on the website, but you need to visit, and linger, to appreciate this peaceful little Reserve.
+Lewisham Council manages the Nature Reserve and there is detailed information on their website, but you need to visit, and linger, to appreciate this peaceful little Reserve.